 - 1 1/2 tablespoons cocoa powder

 - Extra's~ Sugar for sprinkling jam or jelly and chocolate spread

-In a large bowl, cream the butter and powdered sugar until smooth.
+In a large bowl, cream the shortening and powdered sugar until smooth.
 While mixer is on low, mix in the egg, vanilla and baking soda.
 Gradually mix in as much of flour as you can with the mixer.
 Using a wooden spoon, stir in the remaining flour.
 If dough is crumbly, gently knead the dough with your hands.
 Mine was pretty smooth.

 - Divide dough into three equal parts into glass bowls.
 To color, add a couple of drops of red food coloring and work into dough with your hands until desired color of pink.
 Do the same for the yellow color.
 To the third section of dough, mix in the cocoa powder until well blended.
 Chill the dough for 20 minutes.

 On a flat surface, roll each color into a log shape, about 14 inches long.
 Place two of the colors side by side on a large sheet of plastic wrap.
 Place the third color on top, resting, on the other two.
 Cover tightly with plastic and roll gently to fuse the three colors together and shape it slightly.
 Freeze for 30 minutes.
 Preheat oven to 350 degrees F.

 When ready, unwrap and slice 24 to 30 equal pieces.
 Place onto a baking sheet lined with parchment paper.
 Bake in preheated oven for 12 to 14 minutes or until edges are lightly golden.

 Dust with fine sugar(optional) as soon as they come out of the oven.
 Or you can use the end of a wooden spoon to make a small indentation in the center for jam or chocolate spread.
 It's up to you.
 Cool completely, store in airtight container.

 If you would like to prepare an all chocolate polvoron with crushed chocolate abuelita: